shilu-stha/fsnd-item-catalog/README.md

 `cd /vagrant/catalog`

-Preload the database with contents:
+To preload the database with contents:

 `python catagoriesanditems.py`